iTwin/bis-schemas/README.md

 The BIS Domain Schemas all live under the "Domains" directory, organized by domain group.
 Each domain group has it own directory, allowing [permissions](#managing-permissions-to-bis-schema) control by the domain group owner.

-The organization within the domain group directory generally follows one of two patterns: including all domain schemas at the top level, or giving each domain schema its own subdirectory.
+The schemas within the domain group directory should be put directly within the domain group directory, not in sub folders.

 There will be a "Release" subdirectory to hold domain schemas that have been publicly released.